-- you entered into an agreement with DCEO and DCEO issued a tax certificate to you indicating the name of the credit and the amount of the credit allowed in this taxable year. - you purchased or had credit transferred to you from another busi-• ness and the credit purchase or transfer was approved by DCEO, and DCEO issued a tax certificate to you indicating the name of credit and the amount of credit allowed in this taxable year.
+- you entered into an agreement with DCEO and DCEO issued a tax certificate to you indicating the name of the credit and the amount of the credit allowed in this taxable year. - you purchased or had credit transferred to you from another business and the credit purchase or transfer was approved by DCEO, and DCEO issued a tax certificate to you indicating the name of credit and the amount of credit allowed in this taxable year.

-ENote Any credit administered by DCEO requires a copy of certification to claim the credit.
+■ Note Any credit administered by DCEO requires a copy of certification to claim the credit.
 Those credits include:

-- · Film Production Services Tax Credit
+- Film Production Services Tax Credit

-- Tax Credit for Affordable Housing Donations

 - EDGE Tax Credit

-- Angel Investment Tax Credit
+- · Angel Investment Tax Credit

-- New Markets Credit
+- · New Markets Credit

 - River Edge Historic Preservation Credit

+- Live Theater Production Tax Credit

 - Historic Preservation Credit